 In part, her digestive system was getting used to solids and a new baby feeding schedule.

-When babies are constipated, it can cause a feeling of fullness.
-If the intestinal tract is full of stool, the stomach may fill up, and this may lead to a lower appetite and less eating.
+When babies are constipated, it causes a feeling of fullness.
+If the intestinal tract is full of stool, the stomach may fill up, and this may lead to a lost appetite and less eating.

-You can help your baby if he’s constipated with home remedies such as diluted prune juice, but take care to use only those that are appropriate for your baby.
+You can help your baby if he’s constipated with home remedies such as diluted prune juice, but take care to use only those that are appropriate for an infant.
 Talk with your pediatrician if you’re worried.

 Also, as your baby grows, you’ll want to incorporate more fiber into her diet.

 #2: Your Baby is Not Eating Because He’s Bored

 Recently, I met a child who, at the age of 22 months, was still eating baby food.
 You could say by this point, he was hooked on smooth purees and was very disinterested in textured food other than crunchy crackers and cereals.